alien-redfish/espUDPtemp/README.md

 DCL  -----> D1

 Don't forget to change the WiFi SSID and Password in the code.
+You'll probably also need to change the SEALEVELPRESSURE_HPA variable.
 The packet is a string consisting of temperature,pressure,humidity.
 Temp is four characters long, pressure is the next four and humidity the next five.

 # Receiver